Changed by the Familiar: Encountering Missions in the New Testament

 All of Scripture, from the early chapters of Genesis, is saturated with God’s heart for the nations—a purpose that culminates in Revelation as people from every tribe, people and language worship Him around His throne.
 How does knowing the end of the story change your desire to be part of it?

 These verses weren’t intended to be merely memorized.
-They’re the living Word of God, written to infiltrate the deepest parts of us: “For the word of God is alive and active.
-Sharper than any double-edged sword, it penetrates even to dividing soul and spirit, joints and marrow; it judges the thoughts and attitudes of the heart.”
+They’re the living Word of God, written to infiltrate the deepest parts of us: “For the word of God is living and active, sharper than any two-edged sword, piercing to the division of soul and of spirit, of joints and of marrow, and discerning the thoughts and intentions of the heart.”
 (Hebrews 4:12) Have you invited them to change you?

 If you’re considering how passages like these apply to you, we’d love to come alongside you!
 Email [email protected] to connect with us.